khiner/mesh2audio/README.md

 # mesh2audio

-Generate axisymmetric 3D models, or import existing 3D models and transform them into real-time playable physical audio models!
+Import or generate 3D models and transform them into real-time playable physical audio models!

-Supports fast DSP generation of physical audio models that sound decently realistic and blazing fast 2D axisymmetric model generation.

 The generated audio model can be played in real-time by "striking" (clicking) on mesh vertices in the 3D mesh viewer or by using an audio input device (such as a microphone) to excite the vertices.